tdex-network/tdex-docs/tdex-daemon.md

 ```sh
 $ alias tdex='docker exec -it tdexd tdex'
 ```
-Now you are ready to [deposit funds](#deposit-funds) to create your fisrt market and start accepting incoming trades.
+Now you are ready to [deposit funds](#deposit-funds) to create your first market and start accepting incoming trades.

 ## Run standalone